LucasWerppFranco/C-rpg-game/README.md

 The only requirement to install the game this way is to have Docker installed on your computer.
 Click [Here](https://www.docker.com/get-started/) to install Docker.

+After installing, use this command to create a container and start the game inside it:

 ```
 docker build -t rpg .
 docker run -it --rm rpg